youssef0405/flutter-app-delivery-ui/README.md

 # flutter-app-delivery-ui
-A small attempt to make an Food delivery app user interface in Flutter for Android and iOS.
+Food delivery app user interface in Flutter for Android and iOS.